Close

-Following on from our successful MSS Presents Technology seminar which focused on three key themes ‘Technology that Enables, Monitors and Controls’ we delved further into this rapidly moving subject in our latest roundtable discussion.
+Following on from our successful Technology seminar, which focused on three key themes ‘Technology that Enables, Monitors and Controls’, we delved further into this rapidly moving subject in our latest roundtable discussion.

 We brought together a wonderful panel of thought leaders in the world of technology, each one sharing valuable insights.
 Chaired by Material Source director, David Smalley and with just an hour to discuss the subject, the conversation considered what are the technological standards in a forward-thinking workplace and what are the regular technology issues we’ve still yet to overcome.